 If we are to reach the net zero carbon emissions target set by the UK Government, we will need to reduce the carbon emissions from heating our homes by 95% over the next 30 years.

-To put this into perspective, the average household generated 2,745kg of carbon dioxide (CO2) from space heating and hot water heating in 2020.
-By 2050, we need to reduce this to just 138kg per household.
+To put this into perspective, the average household generated 2,690kg of carbon dioxide (CO2) from space heating and hot water heating in 2020.
+By 2050, we need to reduce this to just 140kg per household.